girlglock/cs2-cfgs/README.md

 ### 2. **Desubticked Manual JB**

 - **Description:** Uses desubticked binds to provide a buffer for better timing.
+Start scrolling your mouse wheel before landing and simply unduck.
 - **Configuration:**

 autoexec.cfg
 ```
 bind KEY1 "-ctrl" //replace KEY1 with your desired key like "o"